DamonThomasBlom/DamonThomasBlom/README.md

-- 👋 Hi, I’m @DamonThomasBlom
+- 👋 Hi, I’m Damon
-- 👀 I’m interested in coding and making usefull applications
+- 👀 I like to code
 - 🌱 I’m currently learning software development
 - 📫 If you would like to contact me you can do so via damonthomasblom@gmail.com